nimdone/nimdone-88471/src/pages/index.md

     type: section_features
 meta_title: 'Nimdone: Medical presentations made simple'
 meta_description: >-
-  Best tool to make powerpoint presentations in medicine.
+  Nimdone is a Best tool to make powerpoint presentations in medicine.
 A new search experience on PubMed, organize papers into a library and fast way to make presentations.
 template: landing
 ---